northstowekarate/northstowekarate.github.io/benefits-of-karate/index.md

 ---
 # Benefits of Karate

-Karate isn’t just about kicks and punches—it offers a wide range of benefits that go beyond physical fitness.
+Karate isn’t just about kicks and punches — it offers a wide range of benefits that go beyond physical fitness.
 At Northstowe Karate Club, students gain valuable skills that support personal growth, health, and community.

 ## Learn Self-Defence